-Government and local authority regulatory compliance is crucial to maintain the Hotel's license to operate.
-The Heads of Departments ("HODs") are responsible to manage emerging requirements and the rules and regulations pertaining to their functions.
-They actively engage with the relevant government agencies, establish and execute procedures for compliance, coordinate periodic and ad-hoc regulator inspections, as well as provide updates to the CFO and Hotel's Management as and when there are significant regulatory changes.
+Compliance with government and local authority regulatory requirements is critical in maintaining the licence to operate, hence we take a proactive approach in observing regulations.
+The Heads of Departments ("HODs") have the responsibility of being aware of and addressing the rules and regulations pertaining to their functions.
+They liaise with the relevant government agencies, establish and execute procedures for compliance, coordinate periodic and ad hoc regulator inspections, and update the CFO and Hotel's Management as and when there are significant regulatory changes.